abhinav128914122/smart_cgpa_calculator/README.md

 ## 👨‍💻 Author

+**Abhinav**
+B.Tech CSE — Jaypee University of Engineering and Technology, Guna

-Built with ❤️ by Abhinav, for JUET CSE students.
+Built with ❤️ for JUET CSE students.

-> *"Your CGPA doesn't define you, but this planner definitely helps it."*
+> *"Your CGPA doesn't define you — but this planner definitely helps it."*

 ---

-## ⭐ Star this repo if it helped you!
+⭐ **Star this repo if it helped you!**